Healthy Homes Assessment Kingsley Heights

 Draught Stopping Kingsley Heights

-Draughts are a major cause of less temperature in homes.
-A damp home costs more to heat, which means wasting energy and resulting in higher bills.
+Draughts can lead to less temperature in households.
+A damp home costs more to heat, resulting in wasted energy and increased bills.

-If you are able to feel external air coming in or the air is clear from a crack or a gap, then it’s most likely a gap or crack that needs sealing in some way.
+If you can feel external air entering or a clear draught from a gap or hole that is, it’s likely a crack or hole that needs sealing in some way.
 Large cracks and gaps should be stopped permanently.
-The gaps that exceed 3mm that allow air in or out into your home require the sealing.
-For instance, if an open fireplace isn’t in use it can cause draughts and should be shut off.
-Property managers and landlords are accountable for making sure such draughts are eliminated as much as imaginable.
+Any gaps greater than 3mm that let air in or out within your home need the sealing.
+For example, if the open fireplace isn’t being used, it can cause draughts and should be sealed from.
+Property managers and landlords are accountable for ensuring such draughts are eliminated as far as possible.

-You don’t need to block off gaps or holes that are part of the building.
-For instance, small gaps around doors and windows might be necessary to allow for movement within the building as the household heats and cools, in order to let them be closed and opened rather than being stuck.
-We will check all doors and windows during your Healthy Homes assessment of your rental property.
+You don’t need to block holes or gaps that are part of the construction.
+For instance, small gaps around doors and windows could be necessary to allow movement of the structure when the household heats and cools, to allow them to be opened and closed rather than being stuck.
+We will test the windows and doors in our Healthy Homes assessment of your rental property.

 draught stopping building inspections